bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-concept-introduction.md

 #### Cost to use

 AWS Service Catalog used to be flat-rate cost service where Portfolios cost $5/month, and that was it.
-Now, the [`pricing model changed to be per-API call`](https://aws.amazon.com/servicecatalog/pricing/), or per action taken with the Portfolio/Products, which can make estimating cost possible with some napkin math, but utlimately cheaper for most use-cases.
+Now, the [`pricing model changed to be per-API call`](https://aws.amazon.com/servicecatalog/pricing/), or per action taken with the Portfolio/Products, which can make estimating cost possible with some napkin math, but ultimately cheaper for most use-cases.

 From the [AWS Service Catalog Pricing](https://aws.amazon.com/servicecatalog/pricing/) page, most of the calculated monthly examples end up being less than $0.50 per month.